M-Nawani/PythonPractice/README.md

-# Example repository
-This is a sample repo for pytest practice code
+This is a sample Repo of all Pratice Python code that I've written to go from a beginner to an advanced level in Python